Kathia301m/matStimuli/README.md

-# Stimuli
+# matStimuli
-Common repository for all code for generating stimuli for the gkaguirrelab
+Toolbox for creating and displaying various visual stimuli in Matlab